|Whole School Charter|

 |What it means to work in a rights-respecting church school|

 Rights Respecting Schools Award

 We are proud to be the first school in Devon to receive the prestigious Unicef UK Gold Award !

 This is the highest level of the Award and is granted by Unicef UK to schools that have fully embedded children’s rights throughout the school in policies, practice and ethos, as outlined in the four standards.

 The Rights respecting School Award is a Unicef scheme based on the United Nations Convention on the Rights of the Child (UNCRC).
 More information on the convention can be accessed here: Unicef

-Article 12 – Every child has the right to express their views in all matters affecting them, and have their views taken seriously.
+- All children have the right to be listened to, and have their views taken seriously.

-We want the UNCRC to be at the heart of everything we do.
+The UNCRC, encapsulated in Jesus’ 2nd commandment (in the children’s words): ‘Treat others how you would want to be treated,’ is at the heart of everything we do.
 It teaches children about their rights and that all children, no matter where in the world they live, have the same rights.
 It also reinforces the principles of behaviour and values within society.
 Our behaviour policy is based on the UNCRC.
 Every year children in each class create a charter which shows the rights they think impact most on their life in school, and how we can all make sure these rights are respected.
 We have Rights Respecting displays throughout the school, and children can receive a Rights Respecting Superstar award for showing outstanding respect of other children’s rights.
 Our staff promises are displayed in the entrance hallway showing how all staff take responsibility for ensuring the children at Upton have their right to the best possible education (Article 29).

 Children learn that rights foster a sense of community, respect and responsibility.
 If children have a right to be protected from conflict, cruelty, exploitation and neglect, they also need to show respect, care and consideration for their friends and the living environment around them.